RidaKo/Reception/README.md

   INSERT INTO specialist (email, roles, password, secret_key) VALUES ('','[]','','secret_key');
   ```
   > All the values must be the same.
 The only one that **has** to be replaced is the `secret_key` value that will be used during registration when creating an account.
 The value can be any string that you deem to be secure.

+8. Run the Symfony development server:

+    ```bash
+    symfony server:start
+    ```

+9. Access the application in your browser at the the provided link in the console.

+## Usage

+The project has two main functionalities:
+1) Registering for an appointment
+2) Registering and using an admin/specialist account to manage the appointments designated to the specialist.

+#### Registration explanation
+Each time you want to register a specialist please repeat the seventh instalation step to create a secret key that will be used in the form when creating a specialist for authorization purposes.

 #### Pictures with explanations showing all the different web pages: